Imchalemba: Member of Parliament

 After a brief stint as the minister in the Nagaland state government, Imchalemba filed his nomination for the Nagaland seat in the 1991 Indian general election on the Nagaland People's Council (NPC) ticket.
 His opponents were the sitting MP, Shikiho Sema from the Indian National Congress (Congress), and Pius Lotha from the Bharatiya Janata Party (BJP).
 This was the first time that the BJP was contesting the parliamentary election from the state.
 Both the Congress and NPC criticised the BJP for introducing communal politics in the state.
 However, Lotha denied that his party was a communal party.
 The ban on the National Socialist Council of Nagaland on 28 November 1990 became a key issue in the elections.
 Both Congress and the NPC traded charges against each other as influencing the Vishwanath Pratap Singh's government towards the ban.
 All parties in Nagaland had registered their protest towards the ban.
-In addition, the Nagaland state assembly passed an unanimous resolution calling for immediate lifting of the ban.
+In addition, the Nagaland state assembly passed a unanimous resolution calling for immediate lifting of the ban.
 After a delay in announcing the results due to technical reasons, Imchalemba was announced victorious.

 In August 1991, non-Congress MPs from Northeast India joined hands to urge the then Prime Minister P. V. Narasimha Rao to initiate steps for an early solution to the pressing economic and political problems in the region, including holding dialogue with the United Liberation Front of Asom.
 They reiterated that military intervention would not solve the emergence of insurgent groups in the region.
-Imchalemba joined this moved initiated by Jayanta Rongpi.
+Imchalemba joined this move initiated by Jayanta Rongpi.

 On 28 July 1992, Imchalemba joined the Congress which the NPC termed as a betrayal.
-Vizol Angami, the NPC President, said that he was unaware of Imchalemba's plans and was not consulted on the matter.
+Vizol Koso, the NPC President, said that he was unaware of Imchalemba's plans and was not consulted on the matter.